Eastern quoll: Reproduction

 The breeding season begins in early winter.
 The oestrus cycle lasts 34 days, although most individuals mate during their first cycle of the year.
 The female gives birth up to thirty young after a gestation period of 19 to 24 days.
 Of these, the first to attach themselves to the available teats will be the only survivors.
 The young remain attached to the teat for 60 to 65 days, begin to develop fur at around 51 days, open their eyes at about 79 days, and are fully weaned at 150 to 165 days.
 They reach sexual maturity in their first year and typically live for 2–3 years, but can live for up to 7 years in captivity.

 Conservation

+An Australia-wide group of institutions collaborate in the Tasmanian Quoll Conservation Program to manage the breeding of eastern and spotted-tailed quolls in order to directly support wild populations within Tasmania and Eastern Quoll conservation programs across Australia.

 Tasmania

 The eastern quoll likely became extinct on mainland Australia due to predation by introduced predators (red fox) but disease has also been implicated as a potential causative factor of decline.
-The lack of foxes in Tasmania likely has contributed to the survival of the species there; however, unseasonal weather events and predation by feral cats are thought to have contributed to a possible recent and continuing population declines in Tasmania.
+The lack of foxes in Tasmania likely has contributed to the survival of the species there; however, unseasonal weather events and predation by feral cats are thought to have contributed to possible recent and continuing population declines in Tasmania.
 The species is currently classified as Endangered by the IUCN.